prolic/HumusAmqp/docs/articles/connecting.rst

 Using configuration and factory
 -------------------------------

 You can simply configure as many connection as needed and simply give them a name.
-You can also set a default connection, using the ``default_connection`` configuration key.

 .. code-block:: php